Delivering on our mission to promote a trusted internet for Canadians

 Innovate: creating new opportunities

-CIRA continues to expand its cybersecurity products and services by leveraging its DNS knowledge and global infrastructure.
+CIRA continues to develop new cybersecurity technologies and services by leveraging its DNS knowledge and global infrastructure.

 Health care institutions